mircealungu/Polite/README.md

 Installation
 ------------
-To get a taste of Polite run these on your Mac OS X, or Linux machine
+To get a taste of Polite run these in your OS X terminal, or Linux console:

     git clone git@github.com:mircealungu/PoliteSmalltalk.git
     ./base-image/get-polite.sh